 Due to the increase in electronically offered courses and degree programs, the university has developed and approved a Course Ownership Policy that spells out the rights and responsibilities of both parties.
-A copy of the policy is included on page 80.
+A copy of the policy is included on page 87 as the paper-based instrument has been developed using Web Surveyor.
+A link to the on-line instrument must be provided to all students enrolled in the course during the last week of the term.
+The Blackboard Administrator will provide the appropriate link to all instructors teaching electronically delivered courses.
+The results will be analyzed and distributed using the same procedures as those evaluations collected by paper and pencil methods.